Aliases for FABP2 Gene

 GeneCards Summary for FABP2 Gene

 FABP2 (Fatty Acid Binding Protein 2) is a Protein Coding gene.
 Diseases associated with FABP2 include Perinatal Necrotizing Enterocolitis and Acute Vascular Insufficiency Of Intestine.
-Among its related pathways are Metabolism and PPAR signaling pathway.
+Among its related pathways are PPAR signaling pathway and Metabolism.
 GO annotations related to this gene include transporter activity and fatty acid binding.

 UniProtKB/Swiss-Prot for FABP2 Gene